andresordorica/Polylattice/README.md

 This repository contains Examples for:

-a) Building polymer compounds from custom repeat units
+a) Polymer_Chain_Creation.ipynb: Building polymer compounds from custom repeat units

 b) PVA.ipynb:
     PVA crosslinked with Glutaraldehyde, Dimethylolurea and Malic Acid